 This syllabus is subject to change as necessary during the quarter.
-If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L or COLWeb and sent via email.
+If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.

 Evaluations are a way for students to provide valuable feedback regarding their instructor and the course.
 Detailed feedback will enable the instructor to continuously tailor teaching methods and course